 How the Color Looks on Your Bridesmaids: Do take “your girls” in to consideration.
 They will feel better wearing a flattering color than one they just don’t feel right in.
 If your favorite color happens to be one that is hard to wear, let that color be your secondary color and choose a complementary main color for your bridesmaids’ dresses.

 There are nine color story collages below to help you decide on your colors or to give you ideas for colors you have already selected.

 You may wonder how the colors for these collages were chosen.
 All of them were requests from our Facebook fans and several of them have been posted on our Facebook Page.
-You might enjoy reading the comments about the colors from brides like you.

 In the future, look for more collages of colors on Facebook and here on our blog.
 Subscribe to our blog (link on left side of this page) so you will get email updates when there is a new blog post.

 Be sure to click on each photo to see a much larger image.